8 Oral Hygiene Tips for a Healthy Mouth and Brighter Smile

 Do not smoke or chew tobacco

-Smoking or chewing tobacco has several risk involved, one of which is gum disease.
-With respect to oral hygiene, smoking stains the teeth and can also be a cause of oral cancer.
+Smoking or chewing tobacco has several risks involved, one of which is gum disease.
+For oral hygiene, smoking stains the teeth and can also be a cause of oral cancer.
 Moreover, smoking inhibits the immune system, which then results in slower regenerative capabilities, impacting the tissues in the mouth.

 Use mouthwash regularly